Skip to main content

 Growth Hormone Peptides a New Frontier

-Beyond traditional hormone therapy, peptide therapies are gaining attention for their potential anti-aging and wellness benefits.
+Beyond traditional hormone therapy, growth hormone peptide therapies are gaining attention for their potential anti-aging and wellness benefits.
 Peptides like CJC-1295 and Ipamorelin do not replace growth hormone directly.
 Instead, they are secretagogues, meaning they stimulate the pituitary gland to produce and release the body’s own growth hormone in a more natural, pulsatile manner.

 CJC-1295 is a Growth Hormone Releasing Hormone (GHRH) analog, while Ipamorelin is a Ghrelin mimetic.
 Used together, they create a synergistic effect on growth hormone release.